Hello my dearests! Today we are making these Strawberry Mint Macarons. Hope you enjoy it!

 - Mix cornstarch and cold water in a small bowl.

 - Once strawberries have boiled and reduced a bit, add cornstarch and water to the pan.

-- Bring back to a boil, stirring constantly, until mixture is thickened.
+- Bring back to a boil, stirring constantly, until mixture is thickened, for 1-2 minutes.

-- Let jam cool.
-Cover it with plastic wrap and place it in the fridge.
+- Let the jam cool.
+Cover it and place it in the fridge.